mguryeva/api-docs/whitepapers/cyber•Chain.md

 Every application is CID written to search index and answer index.
 Before developing an application developer should target it for a specific semantic core before defining it.
 Semantic core and its statistic is publicity available in a blockchain.
 Developer shall need to develop application and submit a links to application for a targeted semantic core.
 Thus its up to developer to define what search queries a better fit to a particular application.
 Keep in mind that dynamic snippets are naturally compete for a higher position in search results.
 Dynamic snippets can be sorted by cyber•rank, and as result become trustful.
 Worth to note that developers can significantly reduce spendings on app infrastructure as dynamic snippets can be delivered through content-addresable distributed network.
 Proposed architecture make possible to design an application that don't require having all user's query in the index.
 Thus developers should not develop a snippet for every unique search request and has ability to program target semantic core.
 Implication of this approach is hard to overestimate.
 E.g. dynamic snippets combined with blockchain wallet make possible to shop right from search results.

+## Dealing with Long Tail

+It is well known fact that every day Google receive up to 20% of new search queries never seen before.
+Thus we need to find a way to deal with it.
+To solve the issue we can split a problem for 3 independent parts:
+- _Misspellings_.
+These queries contribute fair half to ever-growing unique query set.
+But it is not a rocket science to stem such queries client side without any indexed knowledge.
+After a user click on client side suggestion correct link can be submitted to cyber•chain thus improving global model.
+- _Phrases_.
+E.g. `forest gump imdb`.
+These queries can be combination of well known terms and contribute another half to ever-growing unique query set.
+Even if we get relevant links from indexed `forest`, `gump` and `imdb` separately we would not able to combine answer to return meaningful movie rating to a user.
+But we can find _the most close documents_ between `imdb`, `forest` and `gump` and sort them by relevance.
+Those likely be the most relevant answers.
+This simple method can significantly increase efficiency for long tail queries without rocket science.
+- _Unique queries_.
+These is about 10% of never-seen-before queries.
+We expect that the market of linking will create a segment for on-demand answers.
+We remember that any query can be seen in memory pool by every network participant.
+Thus opportunity to earn can create healthy and competitive market for on-demand answer in environment without technical limitations.

 ## Spam Protection - not ready yet

 ..
 Voting power decay ..
 Vested Interest ..
 Broadband limiting

+Worth to note that Steem reward mechanism is sybil resistant as votes are quadratic based on principle 1 token in system = 1 vote.
+In order to get a vote one should vest in shares for at least for 1 year.
+That solve a problem entirely because those who have a right to vote are strongly incentivized in a growth of his wealth.

 ## Possible Applications - not ready yet